 Proximity to Family Is Important

-Proximity to family and loved ones has been found to be one of the main reasons people will stay in their hometowns or eventually move back home, and this fact has not changed in recent years.
-Of those who chose to move in 2021, 30% stated proximity to family was the primary cause.
+Proximity to family and loved ones has been found to be one of the main reasons people will stay in or move back to their hometowns—a fact that hasn’t changed in recent years.
+The geographic location of one’s family can be a deciding factor for Americans of all ages when moving out of state or to a new city.